 The temples at Po Dam complex are smaller and squatter than other Cham temples, and while most Cham temple doors face to the east, all six of the temples at Po Dam complex face the south.
 The design of the temples are also distinct not just from other temples, but also from each other, with the south three structures built with distinct artistic style from those located in the north part of the complex.
 The design differences draw from their religious groundings — the two sets of temples on either end of the complex are built with inspiration from different deities.
 The northern-most temples preserve a stunning blue stone altar that symbolizes Shiva.

-Unearth the hidden Cham temples of Vietnam on a customised tour with us!
+Unearth the hidden Cham temples on a customised tour to Vietnam with us!
 Let Buffalo Tours plan a unique trip for the ultimate Asia adventure.